Ben Ouko from Nairobi, runs an NGO in the informal settlement Kibera, and fights violence with dialogue forums.

 »It has become clear to me how important it is to have a strong network that cuts across sectors, « says Ben Ouko, who, since the program has used resources to expand and maintain the network and good relations with the authorities, that the program has given him.

-A network that had already helped when a conflict started because a group of young people in Kibera started stealing from some of the local shops and afterward burned the shops to cover their tracks.
+A network that had already provided help when conflict erupted, after a group of young people in Kibera began stealing from local shops and then burned them to cover their tracks.

 Unfortunately, some of the shops were close to a mosque, and when the smoke started to rise close to the mosque, it also fueled hostility between some of the religious groups in the area.